awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation.md

 **Simplify complex tasks**
 Automation offers one\-click automations for simplifying complex tasks such as creating golden Amazon Machines Images \(AMIs\), and recovering unreachable EC2 instances\.
 Here are some examples:
-+ Use the AWS\-UpdateLinuxAMI and AWS\-UpdateWindowsAMI documents to create golden AMIs from a source AMI\.
++ Use the `AWS-UpdateLinuxAmi` and `AWS-UpdateWindowsAmi` documents to create golden AMIs from a source AMI\.
 You can run custom scripts before and after updates are applied\.
 You can also include or exclude specific packages from being installed\.
 For examples of how to run these workflows, see [Automation Walkthroughs](automation-walk.md)\.
 + Use the AWSSupport\-ExecuteEC2Rescue document to recover impaired instances\.
 An instance can become unreachable for a variety of reasons, including network misconfigurations, RDP issues, or firewall settings\.
 Troubleshooting and regaining access to the instance previously required dozens of manual steps before you could regain access\.
 The AWSSupport\-ExecuteEC2Rescue document lets you regain access by specifying an instance ID and clicking a button\.
 For an example of how to run this workflow, see [Run the EC2Rescue Tool on Unreachable Instances](automation-ec2rescue.md)\.

 **Enhance operations security**